lbladma/README_Generator/README.md

   * [Questions](#questions)

   ## Installation
-  -- What technologies did the application require in order to run smoothly and effectively?--
+  --> What technologies did the application use?

-  node.js, JS, VS Code, Inquirer, FS.
+  node.js, ft, inquirer, JS, VS Code.

   ## Usage
-  -- What is the application used for? --
+  --> What is the purpose of this application?

-  Developers and users who to create or view a professional readme file
+  help the developer create a professional ReadMe file.

   ## Contributors
-  -- Were there any contributors to the application/project --
+  --> Who contributed to build this app?

   Contributors: Taoufik A.

   ## License
-  -- Are there any license the application has? --
+  --> What is the license used for this app if there is any?

   This Application is covered by the MIT license.